Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 About half of all people with SLE develop lung-related problems.
 Some lung conditions that may lead to chest pain include:

-• Pleurisy (also called pleuritis) — A condition in which the tissue covering your lungs becomes inflamed
+• Pleurisy (also called pleuritis) — Inflammation of the tissue covering your lungs

 • Pleural effusion — A buildup of fluid around the lung